Vyral/mcpherson-sisters/_posts/2020-07-24-q-how-much-buying-do-low-interest-rates-really-give-you.md

 {% include youtube.html %}

-Here’s why buyers should consider the affordability low rates provide.
+<p style="text-align:center">Here’s why buyers should consider the affordability low rates provide.</p>

 How does a 3% interest rate affect your monthly mortgage payment?
 Well, in 1980, rates were roughly 12%.
 If you were to purchase a $300,000 home in 1980 with a conventional 30-year fixed rate mortgage—the standard for most homebuyers—your monthly mortgage payment would be roughly $3,250 a month (without taxes and insurance).
 Flash forward to 2020; if you buy a $300,000 house with a conventional 30-year fixed rate mortgage today, your monthly mortgage payment would be roughly $1,270 a month—that’s effectively $2,000 less\!&nbsp;&nbsp;